ianrios/home-directory/README.md

 # Ian Rios's Home Directory

-Depends on Z Shell (Zsh)
+All scripts built to run on Z Shell (Zsh)

-- To use on bash rename .zshrc to .bashrc & replace any broken Zsh commands with Bash commands (TODO)
+- *To use on bash rename .zshrc to .bashrc & replace any broken Zsh commands with Bash commands (TODO)*

 ### Includes the following useful features